steffenbusch/caddy-extra-placeholders/README.md

 This example demonstrates how to use the random integer placeholder in combination with conditional expressions to create dynamic redirection rules.

+> [!NOTE]
+> If the first argument of a named matcher starts with a quoted token, it is automatically treated as an expression, making the `expression` keyword unnecessary.

 ### Example: Time-Based Greeting

 The following example demonstrates how you can use conditional expressions with the `extra.time.now.hour` placeholder to greet users with a time-appropriate message: